OpenFn/docs/docs/jobs/job-writing-guide.md

 post('/some-other-data', (state) => state.data);
 ```

-This passes a _function_ into the `post` operator, instead of a value.
+This passes a _function_ into the `post` operator, instead of a value

 When the `post()` call actually executes, the first thing it'll do is resolve
 any function into arguments into values.
-It does this by calling the function
+It does this by calling the function,
 passing in the latest state, and using the return as the value.

 These lazy functions are incredibly powerful.
 Using them effectively is the key